Huntsville Zoning Map & Districts 2026

 Frequently Asked Questions

 The official Huntsville zoning map is maintained by the local planning department.
-ZoneWire monitors council meetings for rezoning activity and zoning changes in Huntsville.
+You can access the interactive GIS map at https://maps.huntsvilleal.gov/zoningdistricts/.
+ZoneWire also tracks rezoning activity discussed in council meetings.

 Common zoning districts in Huntsville include residential (R-1, R-2, R-3), commercial (C-1, C-2), industrial (I-1, I-2), mixed-use (MU), and planned development (PD).
 Each district has specific permitted uses, setbacks, and density requirements.

-ZoneWire monitors every council meeting in Huntsville and uses AI to detect rezoning discussions, variances, and zoning amendments.
+ZoneWire reads every council meeting in Huntsville to detect rezoning discussions, variances, and zoning amendments.
 Start a free trial to receive alerts when rezoning activity is detected.

 Never Miss a Zoning Change in Huntsville

-ZoneWire monitors every council meeting in Huntsville, AL and alerts you when rezoning, variances, and zoning amendments come up — within hours of the vote.
+ZoneWire monitors every council meeting in Huntsville and alerts you when zoning changes are discussed.